moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Largest Object ID: the largest Object ID available within the largest Group ID for this track.
 This field is only present if ContentExists has a value of 1.

+* Subscription Parameters: optional key-value pairs formatted as described in {{params}}.

+### Subscription Paramteres  {#subscription-parameters}

+SUBSCRIBE_OK may contain zero or more parameters describing either the properties of the track, or the properties of an individual subscription.

+The following properties are defined in this document:

+* AVAILABILITY_LIMIT_ABSOLUTE: an integer expressing an absolute time in the number of seconds since 1970-01-01T00:00Z in UTC.
+If present, the relay MUST NOT start forwarding any objects received through this subscription after the time point specified by this parameter is in the past.
+* AVAILABILITY_LIMIT_RELATIVE: an integer expressing a number of seconds.
+If present, the relay MUST NOT start forwarding any individual object received through this subscription after the specified number of seconds has elapsed since the object in question has been fully received.

+If both AVAILABILITY_LIMIT_ABSOLUTE and AVAILABILITY_LIMIT_RELATIVE are
+specified, both of those limitations apply.

 ## SUBSCRIBE_ERROR {#message-subscribe-error}